 1. Adjust and Refine:

 Based on the results, identify any gaps or areas that need further improvement.
-Adjust the action plans accordingly, making iterative refinements to continuously optimize processes.
+Make an adjustment to the action plan accordingly to refine it and continuously optimize the plan as part of the overall improvement process.

 2. Communicate & Engage: